FChang88/Vkelloggs-Web/readme.md

 NOTES: This web is only made for the Front-End side only, or a HI-FI prototype

-The Page that you can explore are:
+The Pages that you can explore are:

 Main: Simple Landing Page, contains best seller product and best recipe
 Products: Displays Products with filter button, each for adult and child category respectively